cjoakim/azure-cosmosdb-altgraph/docs/setup.md

 There are multiple ways to do this; the following are instructions for the three most common ways:

 - The "Software Developer" way with code
 - Docker and Docker Compose
 - Azure Container Instance

-All three approaches described below assume that you have first provisioned your Azure resources, have set your environment variables, and have wrangled/loaded the data as described above.
+All three approaches described below assume that you have first provisioned your Azure resources, have updated your `appsettings.json` files and have wrangled/loaded the data as described above.

 In all cases, it may take approximately 50-seconds for the IMDb in-memory graph data